-Our Graffiti-tour around the island
+Our graffiti-tour around the island of Ibiza

 There are a few museums on Ibiza.
 But you can also find art in the streets.
 Wall paintings, graffiti, even a window or a door of a small shop becomes the canvas for an urban artist.
 Today we want to give you a tour around the island (with your rental car) to our favorite murals and graffiti of Ibiza.

 Park your car at the end of Avenida Espana, near McDonalds or Lidl and walk towards the roundabout of Can Misses, passing the police station and the office of Dario de Ibiza.
 Near the soccer field and a school you can find lots of graffiti.